 Several clinical trials have investigated the benefits of Saxenda in the context of diabetes.
 Key findings include:

 Saxenda has proven to be a real help for people trying to lose weight.
 This was confirmed in a year-long study where researchers compared the results of two groups of adults who were either obese or overweight with other health problems.
 One group received Saxenda every day, while the other group received a placebo, which is a treatment with no active effects.

 To help everyone in the study improve their health, they were all advised to increase their physical activity and eat a diet that had 500 fewer calories per day than they needed to maintain their weight.

 The results were really promising.
 Most of the people who were given Saxenda lost a significant amount of weight - at least 5% of their starting weight - and this weight loss was much greater than the group who received the placebo.
 In fact, in another year-long study, 85% of adults who took Saxenda lost some weight.

 Based on these positive results, in December 2014, the U.S. Food and Drug Administration (FDA) approved Saxenda as a treatment for long-term weight management.
 This approval means that adults who are obese (with a Body Mass Index, or BMI, over 30) or overweight (with a BMI over 27) and have a related health condition like type 2 diabetes, heart disease, high blood pressure, or high cholesterol can be prescribed Saxenda.
-They should also follow a reduced-calorie diet and increase their physical activity.
+They should also follow a reduced-calorie, high protein diet and increase their physical activity.

 The FDA's decision was based on the results of three big clinical trials, called the SCALE studies, which ran for 56 weeks to check if Saxenda was both safe and effective.
 The researchers looked at how many people lost at least 5% or 10% of their starting weight, and the results were positive.